Kurdistan Workers' Party insurgency: Abuses by the Turkish side

 Since the 1970s, the European Court of Human Rights has condemned Turkey for thousands of human rights abuses against Kurdish people.
 The judgments are related to systematic executions of Kurdish civilians, forced recruitments, torturing, forced displacements, thousands of destroyed villages, arbitrary arrests, murdered and disappeared Kurdish journalists.
 The latest judgments are from 2014.
 According to David L. Philips, more than 1,500 people affiliated with the Kurdish opposition parties and organizations were murdered by unidentified assailants between 1986 and 1996.
-The government backed mercenaries assassinated hundreds of suspected PKK sympathizers.
+The government-backed mercenaries assassinated hundreds of suspected PKK sympathizers.
 The Turkish government is held responsible by Turkish human rights organizations for at least 3,438 civilian deaths in the conflict between 1987 and 2000.

 Massacres

-In November 1992, the Turkish gendarmerie officers forced the leader of the Kelekçi village to evacuate all of the inhabitants, before shooting at them and their houses with heavy weapons.
-The soldiers set up fire to nine houses and forced all villagers to flee.
+In November 1992, Turkish gendarmerie officers forced the leader of Kelekçi village to evacuate all of the inhabitants, before shooting at them and their houses with heavy weapons.
+The soldiers set fire to nine houses and forced all villagers to flee.
 Later soldiers burned the rest of the village and destroyed all 136 houses.

 In 1993, Mehmet Ogut, his pregnant wife and all their seven children were burned to death by Turkish special forces soldiers.
-The Turkish authorities initially blamed the PKK and refused to investigate the case until it was opened again 17 years later.
-The investigations eventually came to an end in late 2014 with sentences of life imprisonment for three gendarme officers, a member of the special forces and nine soldiers.
+The Turkish authorities initially blamed the PKK and refused to investigate the case until it was reopened in 2010.
+The investigations concluded in late 2014 with sentences of life imprisonment for three gendarme officers, a member of the special forces and nine soldiers.

-In August 1993, Turkish security forces opened fire during the protest, killing 10 people and wounding 51.
+In August 1993, Turkish security forces opened fire during a protest, killing 10 people and wounding 51.

-On 8 September 1993, the Turkish Air Force dropped a bomb near the Munzur mountains, killing 2 women.
-In the same year, Turkish security forces attacked the town of Lice, destroying 401 houses, 242 shops and massacring more than thirty civilians, and leaving one hundred wounded.
+On 8 September 1993, the Turkish Air Force dropped a bomb near the Munzur mountains, killing two women.
+In the same year, Turkish security forces attacked the town of Lice, destroying 401 houses, 242 shops and massacring more than 30 civilians, and leaving 100 wounded.

-On 26 March 1994 the Turkish military planes (F-16's) and a helicopter circled two villages and bombed them, killing 38 Kurdish civilians.
-The Turkish authorities blamed the PKK and took pictures of the dead children and spread in the press.
-The European Court of Human rights condemned Turkey to pay 2,3 million euros to the families of victims.
+On 26 March 1994 Turkish F-16 jets and a helicopter circled two villages and bombed them, killing 38 Kurdish civilians.
+The Turkish authorities blamed the PKK and took pictures of the dead children to release in the press.
+The European Court of Human Rights ordered Turkey to pay 2.3 million euros to the families of victims.
 The event is known as the Kuşkonar massacre.